AndreasLH/ML_Ops_stable_diffusion/reports/README.md

 >
 > Answer:

-For deployment for wrapped our prediction model in a fastapi app that we host on google cloud run.
+For deployment we wrapped our prediction model in a FastAPI app that we host on Google Cloud Run.
 First, we tried to serve the API locally using the uvicorn module and once that worked, we pushed it to a container using the `fastapi_app` dockerfile.
 In the cloud we had many problems with accessing the gcs file location and ended up with a hacky solution where we use curl in the dockerfile to get the model.
 The API can be either access by going to

 `https://generate-images-api-pcx2povw6a-ew.a.run.app/generate_sample/?steps=1&n_images=1&seed=0`
 or use a curl command to download a generated image directly